SiddyHub/Dapr/README.md

 1. [Polyglot Persistence with Dapr](https://github.com/SiddyHub/DaprDataManagement)
 2. [Using Azure Ad Identity](https://github.com/SiddyHub/DaprAzureAdIdentity)

-* Will keep updating the above list with topics and new code base.
+* Will keep updating the above list with new topics and new code base.

 This version of the code uses **Dapr 1.7**